#Women4STEM: Some Notable Women Researchers and Their Achievements

 On March 8, 2018, we would be celebrating International Women’s Day all across the world.
 The theme “#PressforProgress” for this year’s event aptly fits the situation of women in this modern age.
 Women still face gender discrimination in many walks of life, especially in science.
-With this in mind, we push for more gender equality to women in science, research and publishing.
+With this in mind, we push for more gender equality to women in science, research, and publishing.

 Women Breaking Ground in Biomedical Research

-Ann Tsukamoto co-patented a process to isolate the human stem cells.
+Ann Tsukamoto co-patented a process to isolate human stem cells.
 Her work plays a critical role in understanding the blood systems of cancer patients.
 This could eventually lead to a cure for cancer.

 Ada E. Yonath mapped the structure of the ribosome for which she was awarded the 2009 Nobel Prize in Chemistry.
-Her work has important applications especially in the production of antibiotics.
+Her work has important applications, especially in the production of antibiotics.

 Gerty Theresa Cori discovered the way glycogen breaks down into lactic acid in the muscles and is then resynthesized and stored in the liver as a source of energy.
 This process is now called the Cori cycle.